With the entire country is in lockdown during the COVID-19 pandemic, businesses have been ordered to move most of their employees to remote work.

 These four tips will help to keep your remote workers safe from online cyber attacks and hacking attempts.
 While the world gets through this crisis, it’s important to know that at least one area of your life and business is safe and secure.

+Need assistance to protect your family and business?
 Jackson & Jackson Insurance Agents and Brokers offer a full-service insurance center with over 80 years of experience serving the local San Dimas, Glendora, and LaVerne business communities.
 We offer all lines of insurance to meet your home and auto insurance and commercial business insurance needs.
 If you have questions about policies or need to look at extra insurance coverage, we are here to help.